Otros Ejercicios

 He turned back toward the window,

-out his cigarette
+Crushed out his cigarette

 And faded off to sleep.

-And somewhere in the darkness,
+And in the darkness,

-The he even.
+The gambler he broke even.

-And in his words I found
+And in his final I found

-An ace that I could keep.
+An ace that I keep.

 You've got to know